saadtariq001s/Job-Search-AI-Agent/README.md

 # Job-Search-AI-Agent

 Welcome to the **Job-Search-AI-Agent** repository!
 This project is a robust AI-powered agent designed to streamline your job search process.
-By leveraging machine learning and automation, this agent analyzes job descriptions and matches them with your skills, generating tailored recommendations to enhance your job applications.
+By leveraging a multi-agent framework through CrewAI and its tools, this agentic system analyzes job descriptions and matches them with your skills, generating tailored resumes to enhance your job applications.

 ## Features
 - **Intelligent Matching**: Matches your resume with job postings for high compatibility.